Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead - WHIZ News

 “This is my city.
 I love Houston,” Rendon said.
 “We were going to try to just steal one game and we just happened to steal two, and we’ve got to take care of business at home.”

-Verlander got his 200th postseason strikeout when he fanned Victor Robles for the second out in the second inning.
+Verlander got his 200th postseason strikeout when he fanned Victor Robles in the second.
 The eight-time All-Star passed John Smoltz, who had 199 and was in the TV booth for Fox to see his record fall.

-Verlander and Strasburg both settled in after their early wobbles and neither pitcher allowed the hitters to string much together until things fell apart for Houston in the seventh.
+Verlander and Strasburg both settled in after early wobbles, until Houston fell apart in the seventh.

-Suzuki sent Verlander’s 100th pitch sailing above the seats in left field to start the inning and put the Nationals on top.
+Suzuki sent Verlander’s 100th pitch sailing above the seats in left field to start the inning.
 Ryan Pressly, who left Game 6 of the ALCS with a knee injury, took over and didn’t look right from the start.

-Michael A. Taylor padded the lead further when he hit a solo homer off Chris Devenski in the ninth.
+Michael A. Taylor padded the lead further with a solo homer off Chris Devenski in the ninth.

-The only time Strasburg was under any kind of real duress after the first inning came when Yuli Gurriel doubled with one out in the sixth before the Nationals intentionally walked Yordan Alvarez.
-But slumping Carlos Correa hit a weak fly ball for an out before rookie pinch-hitter Kyle Tucker struck out to allow Strasburg to wriggle out of the jam and end his solid night.
+The only time Strasburg was under any real duress after the first inning came when Yuli Gurriel doubled with one out in the sixth before the Nationals intentionally walked Yordan Álvarez.
+The slumping Correa hit a weak fly ball before rookie pinch-hitter Kyle Tucker struck out, allowing Strasburg to wriggle out of the jam and end his solid night.

-While the game was still close, Verlander made a play guaranteed to put him on the World Series blooper reel.
-It came in the fourth inning when he spun to the ground and skidded on his back to snag a soft tapper from Zimmerman on the third base side.
-The grab was fine, but his worst throw of the night came next when he bounced it off his left shin.
-He got to his feet to reveal grass stains on the back his jersey and on his hip, shook his head and chuckled at his errant toss.

 UP NEXT

-Sánchez returns after two sharp starts this postseason, capped by taking a no-hitter into the eighth inning in Game 1 of the NLCS against St. Louis.
+Sánchez has made two sharp starts this postseason and took a no-hitter into the eighth inning in Game 1 of the NLCS against St. Louis.

-Greinke, a trade-deadline pickup, hasn’t been nearly has strong this postseason and is 0-2 with a 6.43 ERA in three October starts.
-A bonus of playing in an NL park is that Greinke will get to hit, something he enjoys — and is pretty good at.
-He’s a career .225 hitter with nine homers, including a career-high three this season.
+Greinke, acquired from Arizona at the July 31 trade deadline, is 0-2 with a 6.43 ERA in three October outings.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports